 I like to make this recipe with either our Beef Fennel & Sage sausage or our Rosemary Lamb sausage.
 Either has enough fat to coat the spaetzle in a very delicious manner!
 I usually get this cooking once the water is boiling so that everything is done around the same time.

 - Add your favorite Apple Creek Farm loose sausage and break up with your cooking utensil

-- Add onions and/or chopped mushrooms
+- Add diced onions (optional)

 - Cook, stirring occasionally until the onions and meat are nearly cooked, about 15 minutes

 - Chop your favorite greens and place on top of the sausage mixture, cover and turn off heat to steam the greens.

 - In the large pot, combine the drained spaetzle, the sausage mixture and the steamed greens, grate cheese over it and mix